fuchen1991/epmc-petl/README.md

 ## Model Checking Probabilistic Epistemic Logic for Probabilistic Multiagent Systems

 This tool is implemented as a plugin in ePMC.
+All the implementation details related to PETL model checking are under "epmc-petl/plugins/propertysolver-petl".
+And you can find the experiment files used in the paper under "experiment_files".
 For building, running and other information about ePMC, please visit https://github.com/liyi-david/ePMC.

+For more information about the PETL model checking algorithm, please visit https://www.ijcai.org/proceedings/2018/661.

 To perform PETL model checking, you need to prepare 3 files: one for the model, one for equivalence relations, and one for properties.